pramnora/qb64/cryptography/rot13/README.md

 instead, what really matters is our careful *understanding* of the underlying 'step by step' **ALGORITHM**;
 an **ALGORITHM** meaning...

-> breaking down/and, then, solving problems, very carefully, step by step.
+"breaking down/and, then, solving problems, very carefully, step by step."

+After all, what on earth does the following line mean...?!

+> GUVFVFNFRPERGZRFFNTR

 Frankly, what might seem like being a next to impossible task to *begin* with...?
 Through having latched on to the **correct** algorithm....;